ecosystem-services-in-a-connected-world/trade-forest-loss/README.md

-# es-models
+# trade-forest-loss

-Global models of ecosystem services
+Analysis of impacts of trade deforestation footprints on ecosystem services